boafur/boafur/README.md

 ## What I'm doing

-I'm currently learning C#, Java, Python, HTML, and CSS.
-In the future I plan to start on C++ and JavaScript.
+I'm currently making a game in Java, when I'm done I'll post a link in this readme.

 [![Winter is coming](https://forthebadge.com/images/badges/winter-is-coming.svg)](http://ForTheBadge.com)